Chapter 27: Masters of War

 She wasn’t in the mirror.
 She never was.

-74 looked over his shoulder.
+74 glanced over his shoulder.
 A young woman sat on his bed with her knees drawn up under her chin, black curls tied back from her face.
 She had a scar too, a violent pink indent in her soft brown cheek.

-“You’re not real.”
+“You’re not here.”

 She smiled.
 It looked sad.
 “Obviously.”

 If he reached out to touch her she would disappear, but he waited.
-His head didn’t hurt when she was there.
-He felt something close to peace.

 “The fire was red.
 You were afraid.”
 She stared into the mirror; now 74 could see her beside him, sad and terrible and false.
 “Do you miss me?”